Code-Institute-Submissions/ecommerce-pp5-2/README.md

 ## Business Model

-This a business to customer business, B to C modle, built around a community.
+This a business to customer business, B to C model, built around a community.
 The site will offer a traditional retail experience, with the goal of engaging customers who are interested in the product and want to learn more about its background, attend tastings, and hear talks from winemakers and other industry specialists.
 The wine club will produce informative and engaging blog posts, host wine tasting events, and offer member discounts and monthly wine samples curated around themes and events.
 The club will offer a subscription service to provide customers with a convenient and hassle-free way to discover and enjoy new wines.
 The business will also offer products related to wine, including wine glasses, decanters, wine opener, and other related products.

 ## Preparation